Hearsay and early telecommunications art

-I had a good friend, named Bob Bernecky, who worked for IP Sharp Associates, otherwise known as IPSA.
-It was the Canadian computer time-sharing and consulting firm that supported the Toronto Stock Exchange.
-And as such, it had communication links to centers all over the world.
-There was an IPSA office in Vienna; there was one in London, one in Tokyo, one in Wales, one in Sydney, and all over the United States… San Francisco, Des Moines, Chicago, and so forth.
-The communication links were largely used by engineers who were coordinating their efforts to make sure that the data flowed smoothly.
-Bernecky said: “You know, there is a [programming] language you should learn called ‘APL’, which stands for ‘A Programming Language’.
-You should learn this language because it’s really powerful.”
+I have a good friend, named Bob Bernecky, who worked for IP Sharp Associates, otherwise known as IPSA.
+It was the Canadian computer time-sharing and consulting firm that had customers who worked in finance and were Toronto Stock Exchange clients.
+As such, IPSA had communication links to centers all over the world.
+There were offices in about 50 cities, mostly in Europe, including Amsterdam, Frankfurt, Zurich, Milan, Copenhagen, Vienna, and Dusseldorf, but also offices in Japan, Australia, Canada, the United States, etc. Their communication links were largely used by engineers who were coordinating their efforts to make sure that the data flowed smoothly.
+Bernecky said to me: “You know, there’s a programming language called ‘APL’, which stands for ‘A Programming Language1 that you should try out because it’s really powerful.”
 Now, APL uses all these weird symbols and even though I was smarter then than I am now, I was not up to mastering them.
 After a few tries, I decided it was a waste of time.
 However I was not put off by IP Sharp’s system itself because of the communications tentacles it had all over the world.

 The poem by Robert Zend was therefore translated into five languages (Spanish, Japanese, German, Welsh, and Hungarian) as well as into English several times during its journey across the computer network.
 Can you tell me a bit more about this process?

 Yes.
-First, it went to Des Moines, Iowa, where it was translated into Spanish.
-And you might say: “why Spanish in Des Moines, Iowa?”
+Zend’s widow hit a Return key that sent the original text to Des Moines, Iowa, where it was translated into Spanish.
+And you might ask: “Why Spanish in Des Moines, Iowa?”
 It just so happened that the person who ran the keyboard [Cindy Hilden] could speak Spanish.
-And then it went from Des Moines, all the way to Australia.
+And then it went from Des Moines all the way to Australia.
 Now, why we couldn’t get anybody in San Francisco interested I don’t know, but they weren’t interested.
-So it went all the way to Sidney, Australia.
-And there, the coordinator [Eric Gidney] was slow in picking up the message and I was constantly harassing him, like “you got to answer, you got to do this!”
+So it went all the way to Sydney, Australia.
+And there, the coordinator [Eric Gidney] was slow in picking up the message, and I was constantly harassing him, like “you’ve got to answer, you got to do this!”
 Eventually, he did arrange to have it translated from Spanish back to English.
-And then from there, it went to [Tokyo,] Japan where it was translated into Japanese.
-And then from Japan it went to Vienna, and there Robert Adrian biked to the Japanese consulate, picked up the message, translated it into German, and sent it on to Wales.
+And then from there, it went to Tokyo, Japan where it was translated into Japanese.
+From Japan it went to Vienna, and there Robert Adrian biked to the Japanese consulate, picked up the message, translated it into German, and sent it on to Wales.
 In Wales it went from German to Welsh.
-And then to Pittsburgh, where it went back to English; then from Pittsburgh to Chicago where it went to Hungarian (which was appropriate because Zend was Hungarian) and eventually back to Toronto where it was translated by Zend’s widow to English.
+And then on to Pittsburgh, where it went back to English.
+Then from Pittsburgh to Chicago where it went to Hungarian (which was appropriate because Zend was Hungarian) and eventually back to Toronto.
 It is interesting to see the variations of the text, how it changed with certain elements somehow disappearing and then mysteriously reappearing again.
 I don’t understand how those reappearances (a sentence or two) occurred.
-The text was all based on Marshall McLuhan’s ideas of the message and the medium, so it was kind of a take on McLuhan.
+The text was all based on Marshall McLuhan’s ideas of the message and the medium, so it was kind of a takeoff on McLuhan.
 In the documentation, you can read the whole sequence yourself.
 It’s quite entertaining to see how it changed.

 From the perspective of our current interaction with computer networks, one might think of a fairly quick and automated process, but it actually involved people running around their city to find someone who would be able to translate the text, bring it back, type it on the computer, and send it.
 I can imagine it was quite stressing.